techidaily/site-ai-video-tools/source/_posts/screen-recording-101-using-filmora-scrn-to-capture-your-desktop-for-2024.md

 ![secure download](https://static.wondershare.com/images-filmora/images/common/securety.svg)Secure Download

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Desktop recording or recording the screen activity on the PC can be fun and sometimes it gives guidance to many people.
 All sorts of videos are shaped with the help of a **desktop recorder**.
 If you are just starting off to learn those video skills, it can be a difficult task for you.
 Considering this fact, we have brought this post that contains a simple guide on **how to record desktop** easily and quickly via an ideal desktop capturing tool.
 Scroll down a little to get the name of that tool revealed.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to record desktop with Filmora Scrn